 Step 3.
-Be touchy feely.
+Be touchy-feely.

 Express your affection through physical touch.
 Brush your fingertips over blades of grass, or clear your mind and rest your forehead against the trunk of an old, wise tree.
-Pick up a rock and hold it in your palm, sensing its vibration.
+Or, pick up a rock and hold it in your palm, sensing its vibration.
 Lay with your back against the ground and feel the earth support and cradle you.

 Step 4.
 Envelope yourself in color.